 5. Or, e.g ‘No. 3 partners, rock paper scissors’ and the loser asks the winner challenging questions about (this text, this slide, this concept)’.

 6. Or, ‘No. 1 partner, memorise this here (don’t make it too herculean).
 When you are ready, close your eyes and tell your partner what you remember.
 No cheating, or you will have to clean up after😊’

 7. Or, stop, wait a second and say ‘Tell your …partner what I have just said’

 8. Or, ‘No. 4 partners, choose a leader who can see the notes, the rest of the group discuss what they have learned, and check with the leader if they are not sure.

 9. Or, if you have multi-lingual group.
 ‘No. 4 partners, two will speak… and the other two will translate.
 Check that your partners all agree.’

 10. Or, if you can, use the room to set up a conveyor belt (I have done this with up to 200) and have them discuss how they can apply what they have learned.
 The key to the success of this is to display a graphic or the belt, and explain what you are going to do.

 Enough already?
-There are many more things you can do, but this is a good start to ensure you have engaged, active, retentive, personal processing of large group input.
+There are many more things you can do, but the secrets to large-group trainings we have outlined is a good start to ensure you have engaged, active, retentive, and personal processing of large group input.